SEW Eurodrive

-SEW-EURODRIVE GmbH & Co KG is a German manufacturing company headquartered in Bruchsal, Germany.
+SEW-EURODRIVE GmbH & Co KG is a German manufacturing company located in Bruchsal, Germany.

-The company produces gear units, motors, electric motor and inverter technology.
+The company produces gear units, motors, electric motors, and inverter technology.

 The beginnings under Ernst Blickle

-Started with the designer Albert Obermoser.
+The company started with the designer Albert Obermoser.
 His geared motor, designed in 1928, revolutionized drive technology.
 Christian Pähr, a trained banker, recognized the enormous potential of that drive design and acquired the rights to the geared motor from the bankrupt estate of Obermoser AG.
 Despite economic and political turmoil, he founded the company "Süddeutsche-Elektromotoren-Werke" in 1931, known since 1971 as SEW-EURODRIVE.
-Just a few years later in 1935, when Christian Pähr died, his wife Kunigunde Pähr took over the company with the support of their daughter Edeltraut Pähr.
+Christian Pähr died in 1935.
+His wife Kunigunde Pähr took over the company with the support of their daughter Edeltraut Pähr.
 In 1945, Ernst Wilhelm Blickle, Christian Pähr’s son-in-law, took over as managing director of the company.

-Until 1945, when the Allied Strategic Command bombed Bruchsal into rubble, SEW produced motors.
-After Germany's surrender the company became an entity of the US—via the Marshall Plan.
-When this was concluded in 1948, the company was returned to its owners, the Blickles.
-Due to increasing production demands following the economic growth after the war, Ernst Blickle laid the cornerstone for a 10,000 square meter manufacturing facility in Graben, ten kilometers away.
+SEW produced motors until 1945, when the Allied Strategic Command bombed Bruchsal into rubble.
+After Germany's surrender, the company became an entity of the US via the Marshall Plan.
+In 1948, the company was returned to its owners, the Blickles.
+Due to increasing production demands following the economic growth after the war, Ernst Blickle laid the cornerstone for a 10,000-square-meter manufacturing facility in Graben, ten kilometers away.
 In the wake of a plant expansion at a later time, Ernst Blickle also had social rooms constructed for his employees and training workshops.

 In 1965, SEW-EURODRIVE presented its innovative modular system for gearmotors.
 The customized production is organized centrally in a small number of plants with high volumes while assembly is performed as close as possible to the customer.
 This ensures a greater degree of customization with short delivery times.
 After the death of Ernst Blickle in 1987, his sons Rainer and Jürgen Blickle took over as managing partners of SEW-EURODRIVE.

 International expansion

-In 1960, SEW-EURODRIVE opened its first foreign subsidiary – SEW-USOCOME – in Haguenau, Alsace.
-Between 1968 and 1969, the company began expanding by opening assembly plants in Sweden, Italy and England.
+In 1960, SEW-EURODRIVE opened its first foreign subsidiary—SEW-USOCOME—in Haguenau, Alsace.
+Between 1968 and 1969, the company began expanding by opening assembly plants in Sweden, Italy, and England.

 In 1974, the first employees started their work at SEW-EURODRIVE in Canada, which was the beginning of the American expansion of the company.
 In 1975 and 1978, the company continued on its course of international expansion by opening production and assembly plants in the US and Brazil.

-In the 1980s, new sites in the metropolises Melbourne (Australia) and Johannesburg (South Africa) were established.
+In the 1980s, new sites in the metropolises Melbourne, Australia, and Johannesburg, South Africa, were established.
 Assembly plants in Japan and Singapore marked the beginning of the Asian expansion.

-SEW-EURODRIVE has already had its presence in Russia since 1993.
+SEW-EURODRIVE has been present in Russia since 1993.
 With production and assembly sites constructed in 1994, the Asian expansion continued and SEW-EURODRIVE established itself on the Asian market.
 Following this expansion, a new branch opened in India in 1997.